-The Organic Chair is a comfortable small reading chair and was made in 1940 as a contribution to the New York MoMA’s Organic Design in Home Furnishings competition.
-Formally speaking it was ahead of its time, but owing to the lack of manufacturing techniques, never went into series production.
-It was not until after 1950 that it became possible to manufacture larger quantities of organically shaped seat shells and market them.
-The first were chairs such as Eames’ famous Plastic Armchair or Saarinen’s Tulip Chair.
-Collection Vitra Design Museum.
+The Organic Chair is a comfortable little chair for reading and was created in 1940 as a support to the Organic Design in Home Furnishings competition at the New York MoMA.
+Provisionally speaking, it was ahead of its time but never went into series production due to the lack of production techniques.
+It was not until after 1950 that the production and sale of larger quantities of organically formed seat shells became feasible.
+The first were chairs like the iconic Plastic Armchair from Eames, or the Tulip Chair from Saarinen.
+Vitra Design Museum collection.

 Finishes: Extensive range available.